What you need to know about data privacy compliance

 Most recently, the American Data and Privacy Protection Act (ADPPA) went under review in the United States.
 This aims to provide a first-ever, federally mandated data privacy framework for the country.

 In the United Kingdom, the UK GDPR and the Data Protection Act 2018 are the main pieces of data protection legislation.
 But in late 2021, the UK government began re-assessing existing laws under a formal consultation called “Data: A new direction.”
-Months later, in June 2022, they announced that reforms to UK’s privacy legislation were on the horizon, stating:
+Months later, in July 2022, The Data Protection and Digital Information Bill (UK Data Reform Bill) was first introduced in the UK Parliament.
+The bill aims to make data protection laws simpler and more suited to the UK’s needs post-Brexit while still focusing on protecting personal data.
+It is currently going through the legislative process and could bring significant changes to how organizations handle data in the UK.
+They announced that reforms to the UK’s privacy legislation were on the horizon, stating:

 “The reforms proposed in the consultation provide an opportunity for the UK to reshape its approach to regulation outside of the EU and seize opportunities with its new regulatory freedoms.”